Getting Better RV Wi-Fi Internet

 Summary: Is the RV Wi-Fi Internet Worthy?

 Before investing in equipment to help you improve a public Wi-Fi connection, ensure you understand the challenges and limitations of using one.
-If the speed or capacity of the public connection isn't good to begin with, no amount of fancy equipment will make it better.
+If the speed or capacity of the public connection isn't good to begin with, no amount of fancy equipment will improve it.

 The guides below have been hand-picked to help further your education about selecting Wi-Fi extending gear - and even if this option makes sense for you.